 What difference could one hour of learning make?

-It’s the story Jeremy Gleick, a sophomore at UCLA who spends one hour every day learning something new, and he just completed his 1000th hour—this is beyond his coursework fro classes.
+It’s the story of Jeremy Gleick, a sophomore at UCLA who spends one hour every day learning something new, and he just completed his 1000th hour—this is beyond his coursework fro classes.
 So far, he’s studied everything from Gamma Ray Bursts to juggling.

 Here’s a great quote from Jeremy describing the value he finds in this: